bdeckard92/dupUT/02-Lesson-Plans/05-Third-Party-APIs/README.md

 * Be sure to prepare and read over the activities before your class begins.
 Try and anticipate questions students may have.

-* Students may struggle with this module as the shift from plain JS to jQuery may be jarring.
+* Students may struggle with this module as the shift from plain JavaScript to jQuery may be jarring.
 It may also be difficult for them to acclimate to the use of a CSS framework.
+If you are comfortable doing so, share your personal experiences with learning and working with the concepts covered in this lesson.

 * Ensure that you are using the correct versions of jQuery and Bootstrap (v4).

-* Students will find `this` challenging.
-Review the `05-jQuery-Todo-localStorage` activity prior to class and be prepared to discuss `this`.

 * The module project and Weekly Challenge both use Moment.js, which is now considered a legacy project.
 Let students know that it's okay for them to still use it here, but offer suggestions to use native JavaScript functionality or another library for their date and time needs such as (date-fns)[https://date-fns.org/] or the native JavaScript [Date and Intl objects](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date) to format dates.
 The [Moment.js project status page](https://momentjs.com/docs/#/-project-status/) offers direction for other solutions.